rojberr/plantswaterer/docs/parts&assembly.md

 ### Raspberry Pi Pico W, RP2040 + WLAN

+Introduced by RAspberry Pi in January 2021, is the first Microcontroller in RAspberry Pi Family, powered by RP2040 MCU, with multiple PWM-capable I/O ports, I2C, SPI, ADC.

 - foto

 Raspberry Pi Pico is a flexible, low cost microcontroller development board from the folks at Raspberry Pi, based on